AlphaBravoCompany/ab-training-labs/container-bootcamp/section-4-labs/README.md

 `docker-compose up -d`

 That's it.
-In a few minutes you can visit http://LABSERVERNAME and see that Wordpress is up and running.
+In a few seconds you can visit http://LABSERVERNAME and see that Wordpress is up and running.

 If you would like to see the logs for the currently running docker-compose deployment, from the same directory as the `docker-compose.yml` file, run: